Coronavirus latest: Bolsonaro's health under spotlight | DW | 07.07.2020

 Both finance institutions held their spring meetings online this year and are looking to move more interactions to virtual platforms rather than in person in Washington DC, where both headquarters are located.

-00:10 Brazilian President Jair Bolsonaro is due to be tested for COVID-19 after having a lung X-ray on Monday, according to news agencies AP and Reuters.
+00:10 Brazilian President Jair Bolsonaro has been tested for COVID-19 after having a lung X-ray on Monday.

 Bolsonaro, while addressing supporters outside the presidential palace on Monday, said he was feeling well.